the0neWhoKnocks/prototype.component-loading-webpack/README.md

 written & minified.
 So you wouldn't see your previous changes until you manually refreshed or changed another file.

+## Troubleshooting

 - When setting up tests on Windows, it suggested going into ./node_modules/karma/bin and executing `karma init karma.conf.js` which fails when using Cygwin.
 You can run `zsh` (or what shell you're using) with Window' `cmd` to make it interactive `cmd /c start zsh`.

+- When trying to install `husky` via Cygwin I got an error, when using the normal Windows cmd terminal it succeeded.
+The error had to do with bad path resolution.